How the chaos of the greatest ever World Cup final unfolded

 Argentina vs France: How the chaos of the greatest ever World Cup final unfolded

-Argentina 3-3 France (Argentina win 4-2 on penalties): Lionel Messi finishes with his World Cup, in a story written by so many more
+Argentina 3-3 France (4-2 on pens): Lionel Messi finishes with his World Cup, in a story written by so many more

 The illusion is thinking there was order to the chaos.
 At first it was Angel Di Maria and a masterstroke from Lionel Scaloni.
 And then it was Randal Kolo Muani and Marcus Thuram, thrown on out of desperation by Didier Deschamps.
 Argentina had been inspired but France responded.
 Then, when France had control of the World Cup and sensed history, Argentina found Emiliano Martinez and, from nowhere, Gonzalo Montiel.